Philliaezer/git-for-learners/Readme.md

 **Note:** This repo is available in Portuguese too!
 [Click Here](https://github.com/Philliaezer/git-for-learners/blob/main/dicas.md)

-Para mais dicas, veja no repositório [Padrões de Commits](https://github.com/iuricode/padroes-de-commits) do IuriCode
+For more tips, see the repository [Padrões de Commits](https://github.com/iuricode/padroes-de-commits) by IuriCode

 And if you have ideas or just want to ask for fixes, please open an _issue_ here, on this repository.
 </div>